Urbnet Records

-URBNET Records is an independent record label based in Toronto, Ontario, Canada.
-URBNET was formed by Darryl Rodway and Janusz Jarosinski in 1999 to provide distribution, marketing and promotional services to Hip Hop artists throughout Canada.
+Urbnet Records is an independent record label based in Toronto, Ontario, Canada.
+It was founded by Darryl Rodway and Janusz Jarosinski in 1999 to provide distribution, marketing and promotional services to hip-hop artists throughout Canada.
 URBNET was distributed by EMI Music Canada from 2002–2003, Outside Music from 2003–2006 and is distributed in Canada by Fontana Distribution (North), a subsidiary of Universal Music Canada.